fajarmf10/THT_X/readme.md

 `localhost:54326`

 ### Routes
-Here is the list of the routes:
+Here are the list of the routes:
 ```text
 GET /orgs/{orgId}/comments => Gets all comments posted on specific organization
 POST /orgs/{orgId}/comments => Post / publish comment on specific organization